 Blackjack is one of the most popular games in any casino, whether you are playing at an online casino or in the real world.
 However you play blackjack, there are lots of minor gameplay differences that can have a significant impact on the return to player (RTP) rate and the number of decks used is one of the easiest to understand.

 This is just an average though and is typically calculated on 100,000 spins or more when it comes to games that are entirely random.
-Other casino games, including roulette and blackjack (and others) have a fixed RTP that is based on the maths that underlie the game.
+Other casino games, including roulette and blackjack have a fixed house edge (RTP) that is based on the maths that underlie the game.

 When it comes to blackjack, complex mathematical calculations and a deep understanding of the game have led to the creation of the concept of optimal play.
 This means that based on the player’s card and the dealer’s card, there is always a single course of action that delivers the most favourable results for the player in the long term.